-Angels hit 4 homers to down Astros 5-4
+Trout homers again, Angels use 4 HRs to edge Astros 5-4

 TRAINER’S ROOM

-Angels: OF Justin Upton, who left Wednesday’s game with tightness in his left quadriceps, remained out of the lineup Friday, but manager Brad Ausmus said he was feeling better and could return Saturday. … RHP Matt Harvey (back) is scheduled to make a rehabilitation start for Triple-A Salt Lake on Sunday and is expected to return to the rotation after the All-Star break.
+Angels: OF Justin Upton, who left Wednesday’s game with tightness in his left quadriceps, remained out of the lineup Friday, but Ausmus said he was feeling better and could return Saturday. … RHP Matt Harvey (back) is scheduled to make a rehabilitation start for Triple-A Salt Lake on Sunday and is expected to return to the rotation after the All-Star break.

 Astros: SS Carlos Correa (broken rib) and INF Aledmys Diaz (hamstring) are at Houston’s spring training facility in Florida continuing their rehabilitation.
 Manager AJ Hinch said both players are improving, but did not have a timetable for their return. … RHP Corbin Martin, ranked by MLB.com as Houston’s No. 4 prospect, had Tommy John surgery on Wednesday.